Tony Johor Kaki Travels for Food · Heritage · Culture · History

 The earliest Chinese in the Malay peninsula and archipelago (today's Malaysia, Indonesia and southern Thailand) arrived as early as the Han dynasty (202 BC - 220 AD).
 They were sojourners and traders who came in junks with the Northeast Monsoon during the winter.
 Among them were pilgrim monks on their way to India in search of Buddhist scriptures and traders who came for spices, aromatic wood, and hornbill casques (ivory) in the fabled spice islands.

 In the days of sail, traders had to wait for the next Southwest Monsoon (summer) to take them and their goods back to China.
-During the interim six months, traders intermingled with and also married locals.
+During the interim six months, traders intermingled with and some married locals.
 The local wives took care of the family and business while their Chinese husbands returned to Guangdong and Fujian province to sell spices and come back with silk and porcelain.
+As the local wives brought up the children, Peranakan culture has a very strong Malay cultural imprint.

 The offsprings of Chinese trader and local marriages are known as Peranakan which means "local born" in Malay.
 Males of known as Baba and ladies are addressed as Nyonya.

-Peranakan communities sprouted in sea ports around the Malay peninsula and archipelago (Java & Sumatra).
+Peranakan communities sprouted in sea ports around the Malay peninsula and archipelago (Java, Sumatra & Borneo).
 The best known and perhaps largest was in Malacca which expanded rapidly early in the Ming dynasty (1368 - 1644) when imperial China and the Malacca sultanate enjoyed warm trade and political ties.
+Malacca was a staging base for admiral Cheng Ho's expeditions between 1405 and 1433.

 The Peranakans created a cuisine that reflected the marriage of Chinese and Malay cultures, hence Peranakan cuisine is an eclectic mix of Chinese and Malay culinary traditions.